-The Company qualifies for taxation as a REIT pursuant to the Internal Revenue Code of 1986, as amended, or the "Code," and we intend to operate in a manner that will allow us to maintain such qualification.
+We have qualified for taxation as a REIT pursuant to the Internal Revenue Code of 1986, as amended, or the Code, since we were founded, and we intend to operate in a manner that will allow us to maintain such qualification.

+We were founded in 1962 as a REIT under the laws of the District of Columbia and re-formed as a real estate investment trust in the state of Maryland in 1999.
 Our principal executive offices are located at 909 Rose Ave., Suite 200, North Bethesda, MD 20852.
 Our telephone number is (301) 998-8100.
 Our website address is www.federalrealty.com.
 The information contained on our website is not a part of this prospectus and is not incorporated herein by reference.